-Compliance with REIT requirements and Investment Company Act of 1940 prospectus.
+We have elected to be treated as a REIT for U.S. federal income tax purposes.
+In order to maintain our qualification as a REIT, we must comply with a number of requirements under U.S. federal income tax law that are discussed under the headings "Material U.S. Federal Income Tax Considerations" and "U.S. Federal Income Tax Considerations" in the accompanying prospectus and this prospectus supplement, respectively.
 If we fail to maintain our qualification as a REIT, we would be subject to U.S. federal income tax, which could have an adverse impact on our business.
-In addition, we at all times intend to conduct our business so as to maintain our exempt status under, and not to become regulated as an investment company for purposes of, the Investment Company Act of 1940, as amended.
-If we fail to maintain our exempt status under the Investment Company Act of 1940, we would be unable to conduct our business as described in this prospectus supplement and the accompanying prospectus.
-See "Risk Factors-Loss of our Investment Company Act exemption would adversely affect us" in our annual report on Form 10-K for the fiscal year ended December 31, 2006, which is incorporated by reference into the accompanying prospectus.
+In addition, we at all times intend to conduct our business so as to maintain our exempt status under, and not to become regulated as an investment company for purposes of, the 1940 Act.
+If we fail to maintain our exempt status under the 1940 Act, we would be unable to conduct our business as described in this prospectus supplement and the accompanying prospectus.
+See "Risk Factors - Loss of our Investment Company Act exemption would adversely affect us" in our annual report on Form 10-K for the fiscal year ended December 31, 2008, which is incorporated by reference into the accompanying prospectus.